A walk in the woods is always a great experience, and there is plenty of evidence to show that woodland walking in particular reduces stress.

 All forestry managers need to take account of the wider public interest in planning their operations and when creating new woodlands.

-The Forestry and Land Scotland is making efforts to demonstrate best practice in managing access during forestry operations and also in influencing the wider forestry industry.
-Access should be managed in a way which respects health and safety concerns while at the same time minimising the impact on those enjoying the forest.
+Forestry and Land Scotland makes great efforts to demonstrate best practice in managing access during forestry operations in the nationally-owned forests, and also in influencing the wider forestry industry.
+Yet we’re aware of a range of issues across Scotland’s forests and woodlands, which negatively impact on access rights.

 Under the Scottish Outdoor Access Code, walkers are advised to follow any guidance, not to climb on timber stacks and to keep a safe distance from machinery.

-However, occasionally signage advising walkers or cyclists may be unclear or out of date.
-In this case, please send a photo of the signage to firstname.lastname@example.org with information about the context so that we can take up the case with the regional manager.
+If you come across problems relating to forestry operations, please send a photo to firstname.lastname@example.org with information about the context so that we can take up the case with the authorities.

 Access rights apply to most land in Scotland including woodlands, and many land managers have developed walking and cycling trails to help you get the most out of your visit.

 Woodlands and forests currently cover around 19% of Scotland.